MikihinaSann/epicfight/README.md

 - **Modded armor appears invisible or looks unusual**
   Epic Fight changes the player model to support more complex animations.
   To make armor display correctly, a compatibility resource pack is required.
-  If you’re familiar with Blender or 3D modeling, check out this [Epic Fight guide](https://epicfight-docs.readthedocs.io/Guides/Armor/3Darmor_page1/) for detailed instructions.
+  If you're familiar with Blender or 3D modeling, check out this [Epic Fight guide](https://epicfight-docs.readthedocs.io/Guides/Armor/3Darmor_page1/) for detailed instructions.